precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-pastix-build.md

 ## Required packages

-Make sur you have a working installation of preCICE.
+Make sure you have a working installation of preCICE.
 Also run these installation commands, (after a call to `sudo apt update` and `sudo apt upgrade`) :
 `sudo apt install build-essential cmake git gfortran flex bison zlib1g-dev nvidia-cuda-toolkit-gcc libspooles-dev libyaml-cpp-dev`

 ## Downloading CalculiX source